tsnellgrove/dark_castle/castle_doc.md

 	- Frankly, the timer code is limited and a bit kludgey.
 Because active_timer takes a single value you can only have one timer running at a time.
 And many of the functions managed in the timer-specific code could be generalized across multiple timers (e.g. decrementing the timer).
 Someday if I add more timers to the game I will clean this up a bit.

 - Description Updates:
+	- Most noun descriptions are static but some do change over time.
+	- Simple cases like doors ('open' or 'closed') or levers ('down' or 'up') are updated in the elif of the verb that changes their state.
+	- But some cases are more complex.
+In particular, the hedgehog's appearance changes depending on the circumstances and that appearance (famished, focussed on eating, looking expectantly) is often an important puzzle clue.
+	- Complex description updates are handled by the description_update() function.
+The function takes the current description_key (e.g. 'hedgehog') and sets it equal t the update_key (e.g. 'hedgehog_eating').
+	- This is another aspect of the listy nature of my coding choices.
+The hedgehog's responses to attacks live in creature_dict, his multiple descriptions live in desctiption_dict, and the logic that determines his current appearnace lives in triggers.
+It works, and the dictionary key naming is pretty clear, but it's still mighty hard to follow!

 - Scoring:
+	-

 Dictionaries and Lists